-- (1) As soon as practicable after making a protected action ballot order, the commission must give the following persons a copy of the order- - (a) each applicant for the order; - (b) the employer of the employees who are to be balloted; - (c) the ECQ. - (2) The ECQ must, as soon as practicable after the protected action ballot order is made, take all reasonable steps to notify each employee who is eligible to be included on the roll of voters for the protected action ballot. - (3) A notice for subsection (2) must- - (a) state the matters prescribed under a regulation; and
+- As soon as practicable after making a protected action ballot order, the commission must give the following persons a copy of the order - each applicant for the order; (a) - the employer of the employees who are to be balloted; (b) - (c) the ECQ. - The ECQ must, as soon as practicable after the protected (2) action ballot order is made, take all reasonable steps to notify each employee who is eligible to be included on the roll of voters for the protected action ballot. - (3) A notice for subsection (2) must - state the matters prescribed under a regulation; and (a)

-- be given to the employee in the way prescribed under a (b) regulation. - An employer must allow the ECQ access to the workplace (4) - give notice under subsection (2) to employees; or (a) - (b) prepare for the protected action ballot.
+- (b) be given to the employee in the way prescribed under a regulation. - (4) An employer must allow the ECQ access to the workplace to- - (a) give notice under subsection (2) to employees; or - (b) prepare for the protected action ballot.